 Floor

 A dirt floor is the simplest and cheapest option, especially one dug into the ground or a hillside.
 Dirt is also great at regulating humidity.
-However, if the ground is particularly wet or dry, then dirt is a poor choice.
+However, dirt is a poor choice if the ground is particularly wet or dry.

 Gravel floors are also cheap and easy.
 In dry conditions, the gravel can be sprinkled with water to increase humidity.
 In wet conditions, the gravel can help improve drainage.